Ukrainian Comedian Faces Crazed Hecklers

 Because if I remember my high school maths correctly, correct me if I'm wrong, might is equal to or greater than right.

-Yes, it's interesting this, you know, accusing Zelensky of gambling on World War III, and that is set to be one of the biggest betting markets of the year.
+Yes, it was interesting, accusing Zelensky of gambling on World War III, and that is set to be one of the biggest betting markets of the year.

 It's still unconfirmed whether or not Vance is or is not an escape laboratory experiment that began in a Petri dish with some cells from the scrotum of Satan himself.